 Value Description Settings Output: Reference Value The output level calculated during normal operating mode can be monitored.
-If the calculated value deviates from this refer- ence value, it could be a sign of an irregu- larity in the controlled system.
+If the calculated value deviates from this reference value, it could be a sign of an irregularity in the controlled system.
 There could perhaps be leakage in the nozzle.
-Setting this to "0" switches off the monitor- ing.
-Min: Max: Standard: Output: Tolerance If the current output level exceeds or falls below the reference value by the set toler- ance, a warning is generated.
-The LED strip lights up yellow and, on the touch dis- play, the relevant zone is marked with a warning symbol $\bigwedge^{\%}$.
-Min: Max: Standard: 0% 100 % 100 %
+Setting this to "0" switches off the monitoring.
+Min: 0 % Max: 100 % Standard: 0% (off)

+Output: Tolerance If the current output level exceeds or falls below the reference value by the set toler- ance, a warning is generated.
+The LED strip lights up yellow and, on the touch dis- play, the relevant zone is marked with a warning symbol $\swarrow^{\%}$.
+A potential-free contact can signal this alarm to the outside.
+The outputs will not be switched off.
+Min: Max: Standard: 0% 100 % 100 % Adopt aver- age output level By pressing "Adopt average output level", the current average output level that has been calculated will be set as the new ref- erence value for output level monitoring.